 Finding places where you can insert internal links could be as simple as sitting down with a spreadsheet of your website’s pages.
 There are also DIY SEO tools that you can use to locate relevant linking opportunities, such as the free Ahrefs Webmaster Tools account.

 There are lots of SEO tips on the internet and if you’re new to SEO, you might feel overwhelmed and unsure where to start.
 A lot of the advice is inaccurate, outdated or just plain wrong.
 For instance, there was a time when having your main keyword in your domain name was one of the top tips for SEO, but now it’s better to look for a memorable and brandable domain name.

 Before you dive headfirst into Search Engine Optimisation techniques, take some time to understand what your goals are and who your audience is.
 This will help you to choose what you need to focus on and set realistic targets that you can track effectively.
 Pick one or two areas to work on, measure your performance and decide if you need to make any further changes.
 SEO isn’t a quick win, so it’s important to be patient and allow the process to work.

 And if you’re still feeling overwhelmed, Aspire Shire can help.
-Our team of SEO experts can work with you to optimise your website and help you achieve your goals.
+Richard can work with you to optimise your website and help you achieve your goals.
 For more information, contact Aspire Shire through our website to discuss your requirements, call 0330 229 0747 or email info@AspireShire.com.